 A fresh glass of fruit juice along with it will cost you 20.
 That reduces your meal price to Rs 100 only.
 If you can scour the location from before, it will be easy for you to save some money.

 Ideally, you can visit India between October to March because the weather is quite pleasant and cool during this time of the year.

-However, do avoid making a trip between May to August because it gets unbearably hot and rainy during these months.
-But if you are really keen to visit between April to June, stick to hill stations like Shimla, Kashmir, Manali and Kasol.
+However, avoid making a trip between May to August because it gets unbearably hot and rainy during these months.
+But if you are really keen to visit between April to June, stick to hill stations like Shimla, Kashmir, Manali, and Kasol.

 Safety in India

 Although most cities in India are safe, it is advisable not to take your safety for granted.
-Always check your government’s travel advisory warnings to make sure you know how to be cautious during your trip here.
+Always check your government’s travel advisory warnings to ensure you know how to be cautious during your trip here.

 Avoid taking drinks from people you don’t know.
 Don’t walk in empty hallways or roads late into the night.
 It is always better to travel with more than one person when you are outside, especially if you’re a woman traveling solo.

-Click here to read our detailed article about India safety for foreigners.
+Click here to read our detailed article about India’s safety for foreigners.